Maximising your contract revenue means two things:

 When you use agents you need to have good negotiation skills to maximise your rate.

-Agency commissions and rates
+How agencies calculate their commissions and rates

 - An agency will typically mark up your rate by anything from a minimum of 12% to up to 20%.